-Issues Management/Mitigation Responsible for Mitigation Responsible for Monitoring/ Supervision Frequency a minimum.
+Issues Management/Mitigation Responsible for Mitigation Responsible for Monitoring/ Supervision Frequency construction works.
+Keep construction related disturbances to a minimum.
 Consult with affected service providers regarding impacts on access to infrastructure and services and alternatives.
 Consult with affected communities or businesses prior to foreseeable disruptions, for example notifying residents of a temporary interruption of water supply.
 Provide backup or alternative services during construction-related disruptions, Provide access points to infrastructure and services.
 Monitor complaints by the public 11.
-Landscape and Aesthetics Refuse must be placed in the designated skips / bins which must be regularly emptied.
-Contractor PIU/ES-PMC, ESMC- PMU, EE -PMU Monthly monitoring. including Waste management Prepare and implement Waste Management Plan Contractor PIU/ES-PMC, ESMC- PMU, EE -PMU Monthly monitoring.
+Landscape and Aesthetics Refuse must be placed in the designated skips or bins, which must be regularly emptied.
+Contractor PIU/ES-PMC, ESMC- PMU Monthly monitoring. including Waste management Prepare and implement Waste Management Plan Contractor PIU/ES-PMC, ESMC- PMU, Monthly monitoring.
 In addition to the waste facilities within the construction camp, provision must be made for waste receptacles to be placed at intervals along the work front.
-Contractor PIU/ES-PMC, ESMC- PMU, EE -PMU Monthly monitoring Littering on site is forbidden and the site shall be cleared of litter at the end of each working day.
-Contractor PIU/ES-PMC, ESMC- PMU, EE -PMU Monthly monitoring Disposal arrangement of muck as generated from tube well construction Contractor PIU/ES-PMC, ESMC- PMU, EE -PMU Monthly monitoring Manage solid waste according to the following preference hierarchy: reuse, recycling and disposal to designated areas for improvement of aesthetic environment.
-Recycling is to be encouraged by providing separate receptacles for different types of wastes (including demolition waste) and making sure that staff is aware of their uses.
-Contractor PIU/ES-PMC, ESMC- PMU, EE -PMU Monthly monitoring
+Contractor PIU/ES-PMC, ESMC- PMU, Monthly monitoring Littering on site is forbidden and the site shall be cleared of litter at the end of each working day.
+Contractor PIU/ES-PMC, ESMC- PMU, Monthly monitoring Disposal arrangement of muck as generated from tube well construction Contractor PIU/ES-PMC, ESMC- PMU, Monthly monitoring Manage solid waste according to the following preference hierarchy: reuse, recycling and disposal to designated areas for improvement of aesthetic environment.
+Recycling is to be encouraged by providing separate receptacles for different types of wastes (including Contractor PIU/ES-PMC, ESMC- PMU, Monthly monitoring